Police station - what happens when you are arrested

 This page looks at what happens when the police arrest you and hold you at the police station because you committed a crime or they think you have.

-What are my rights when I am arrested?
+What are a person’s rights when arrested?

 If the police arrest you, you have the right to: